glbala87/ELLA_tool/docs/releasenotes/README.md

 ### Backend

-- Added broadcast functionality to convey important messages in *ella* to all users.
+- Added broadcast functionality to convey important messages in ELLA to all users.
 - Improvements to filter efficiency and speed.